 Ford autographed his book, responding to a request from Lin Hanson, Omicron ’59.

-As the nations top leader, Ford kept good company.
+Marcy Nighswanders / Associated Press As the nation’s top leader, Ford kept good company.
 Here, President George Bush, Phi ’48, left, walks with former Presidents Ronald Reagan, Jimmy Carter, Gerald Ford, and Richard Nixon in the courtyard of the Ronald Reagan Presidential Library in Simi Valley.
 November, 1991.

-Former President Ford smiles after receiving the Medal of Freedom from President Bill Clinton at the White House, Aug.
+Mark Wilson / Reuters Former President Ford smiles after receiving the Medal of Freedom from President Bill Clinton at the White House, Aug.
 11, 1999.
+The awards were established by President Kennedy in 1963 for outstanding service to the United States.

-Brother Gerald R. Ford, Jr., Omicron '35
+Brother Gerald R. Ford, Jr., Omicron '35 Remembered

 “He wrote a beautiful sentiment in the book.
 He always supported us.
 He always visited the house when he was on campus.
 You’d be surprised how many of his classmates returned 10 years ago to a reunion.
 They all had great stories about him.